alimac/finding-the-entrance/README.md

 - Do you know a language that's not English?
 - 100+ translations of Drupal
 - Fully translated: Ukrainian, Swedish, Spanish
-- I'm still hoping someone will translate Drupal into Klingon
+- (I'm still hoping someone will translate Drupal into Klingon)

 <!-- .slide: data-background="custom/images/" data-state="show-header" data-header="" -->
-### Contribute code
+### Contribute to Drupal core
 <!-- .element: class="heading" -->

 Note:
-- Do you like writing code?
+- Remember all the contributions that are made on issues?
 - Front-end or back-end: review code, write code
 - Always document code: lack of documentation is a bug!